Seleya12/t-basics1SK/README.md

-# Python Week 1 Assignment ✌️
+# Week 1 Assignment ✌️
 This repository contains my first Python assignment for the course.
 The task was to create an ASCII art using only 'print()' statements in Python.